Alipsa/munin/README.md

 as you see fit.

 There is a braking change between the h2 database used prior to munin version 1.2.0 (i.e. h2 1.4.x) and the h2 version used in version from 1.20 and later (h2 version 2.1.x).
-TO upgrade the database you need to export the old database to SQL and then import in the new version.
+To upgrade the database you need to export the old database to SQL and then import in the new version.
 Essentially you need to the following steps

 1. Download the 1.4.200 h2 from https://repo1.maven.org/maven2/com/h2database/h2/1.4.200/h2-1.4.200.jar